 Backing up company-relevant and customer-specific data has long since become a business success criterion.
-To decide on a form of backup that is right for your business, you first need to be clear about what data needs to be backed up, how often, and the worst-case downtime that could be afforded.
-If the backup is performed differentially, even frequent changes in data can be reliably backed up within short periods of time.
+In order to decide on a form of backup that is suitable for your company, you must first be clear about which data needs to be backed up, how frequently, and what downtime could be afforded in the worst case.
+If the backup is performed differentially, even frequent changes to data can be reliably backed up within short periods of time.

 What is differential backup?

-Differential backup is a method where changes are saved with respect to the last full backup.
-This means that a full backup is first saved to a disk.
-If changes are made shortly thereafter, these changes are backed up separately to another volume.
-If further changes are made, all the data that has changed since the last complete backup is saved in this way.
+Differential backup is a method where changes are saved in relation to the last complete backup.
+This means that first a complete backup is saved on a disk.
+If changes are made shortly afterwards, these changes are saved separately on another data carrier.
+If further adjustments are made, all the data that has changed since the last complete backup is saved in this way.

-A differential backup enables faster storage of relevant data and can reliably back up a large number of data changes.
-However, in order to implement such a differential backup, a high degree of storage capacity is required, since with each newly created backup, all data already stored since the last full backup is also backed up again.
-A certain amount of data redundancy is unavoidable
+A differential backup enables relevant data to be stored more quickly and can reliably back up a large number of data changes.
+However, in order to implement such a differential backup, a high level of storage capacity is required, since with each new backup created, all data already saved since the last full backup is also saved again.
+A certain amount of data redundancy cannot be avoided.

-The simplest form of backup is the full backup or also the complete backup.
+The simplest form of backup is the full backup or the complete backup.
 Here, all existing data is backed up at the end of each specified period, for example on the Friday of a week.
-The disadvantage here is the high storage capacity required and the correspondingly large amount of time.
-In the event of a disaster, only the last backup.
+The disadvantage of this is the high storage capacity required and the correspondingly large amount of time needed.
+In the event of a disaster, only the last backup would be needed.
 However, only this backup would be available.

-A classic form of complete backup would be the generation or grandfather-father-son principle.
-In this case, backups of the entire existing data are made at different times.
-If a downstream backup („son”) is lost, the lost data can be restored from the information of the upstream backup („father”).
-Applied, this could mean that a full backup is created each day („son”), which is overwritten with the current data on the following days of the next week.
-On Friday, additional backups would be made of the entire week's events, which would remain unwritten („father”).
-On the last day of the month, a complete backup of all data created in the month in question would also be made, which would also be stored separately („Großvater”).
-After one month, the last weekly backup should be overwritten for the first time, and after one year, the monthly backup.
-Data stored one year before could thus be restored in case of loss.
+A classic form of complete backup would also be the generation or grandfather-father-son principle.
+Here, backups of the entire existing data are made at different times.
+If a downstream backup is lost ("son"), the lost data can be restored from the information in the upstream backup ("father").
+Applied, this could mean that a full backup is created each day ("son"), which is overwritten with the current data on the following days of the coming week.
+On Friday, additional backups of the entire week's events would be made, which would remain unwritten ("Father").
+On the last day of the month, an additional complete backup of all data created in the month in question would be made, which would also be stored separately ("grandfather").
+After one month, the last weekly backup would be overwritten for the first time, and after one year, the monthly backup.
+Data stored one year earlier could thus be restored in case of loss.
 Unlike differential backup, generational backup intentionally creates long-term redundancy.
-More storage capacity is needed, which means more time is needed.Another data backup concept is incremental backup.
+More storage capacity is required, which means more time is needed.Another data backup concept is incremental backup.
 Here, changes and adjustments are saved separately in shorter periods of time and until the next complete backup.
 In terms of a week, this would mean that a full backup would be created at the weekend.
 Changes that occur on the following Monday would be backed up using a hard disk.
 Changes occurring on Tuesday would again be stored on another disk, and so on.

-If a differential backup is to be restored, the medium described with the differential backup must be compared with the last complete backup for this purpose.
+If a differential backup is to be restored, the medium described with the differential backup must be compared with the last complete backup.

-Differential backup to tapes: Useful in the long run?
+Differential backup on tapes: Does it make sense in the long run?

-Magnetic tapes can store large amounts of data of about 3-4 terabytes can be stored on magnetic tapes.
+Larger data volumes of about 3-4 terabytes can be stored on magnetic tapes.
 If their integrity is checked regularly, they are very safe and take up little space.
-They are less susceptible to mechanical stress than, for example, hard drives, but even tapes cannot withstand electromagnetic stress without damage.
-After 5-6 years, tapes need to be re-stored to prevent adverse effects due to declining magnetization.
+They are less susceptible to mechanical stress than hard disks, for example, but even tapes cannot withstand electromagnetic stress without damage.
+After 5-6 years, the tapes must be re-stored to prevent adverse effects due to deteriorating magnetization.

-For example, a differential backup should be saved to an external hard drive to prevent losses due to technical failures or access by unauthorized third parties.
-For smaller companies, it is also advisable to store backup media such as tapes and hard drives in bank lockers or similar.
-Larger companies can also make use of specially secured premises (cells).
+A differential backup should be stored on an external hard disk, for example, to prevent losses due to technical failures or access by unauthorized third parties.
+For smaller companies, it is also advisable to store backup media such as tapes and hard disks in safe deposit boxes or similar.
+Larger companies can also use specially secured rooms (cells).

 Differential backup: dealing with the archive bit

-Differential backup requires marking the data to be backed up by an archive bit.
-Such marking is done using a bit.
-By default, the data to be backed up is marked with a checkmark (bit) that initiates its backup.
-After the changed data has been backed up, the marking must be removed accordingly, so that only edited data is saved when the next backup is performed.
+Differential backup requires marking the data to be backed up with an archive bit.
+Such marking is done with the help of a bit.
+By default, the data to be backed up is marked with a tick (bit) that initiates its backup.
+After the changed data has been backed up, the marking must be removed accordingly so that only edited data is saved when the next backup is performed.

-Langmeier Backup: the right solution for every business
+Langmeier Backup: the right solution for every company